olivia-may/livsdiary/README.md

 operating systems, but you can try.

 ## Install
+You will need to install ncurses if you do not already have it.

 First clone this repository. <br>
 `git clone https://github.com/olivia-may/livsdiary` <br>
 `cd livsdiary` <br>